 Additionally, any person with technological responsibilities must ensure that they are proficient in the security aspects and, if necessary, have provided training and information to their colleagues.

-The aim of the security policy is to ensure that all agents are aware of their responsibilities and that agents are chosen in view of their suitability for the responsibilities allocated to them.
-This principle avoids the risk of error or incorrect use of the organisation’s property .
+The security policy aims to ensure that all agents are aware of their responsibilities and they are chosen because of their suitability for the responsibilities allocated to them.
+This principle avoids the risk of error or incorrect use of the organisation’s property.

 To this effect, the organisation must ensure that it mentions security-related responsibilities in job descriptions.
-The candidates, especially for sensitive posts, are chosen taking this element into consideration.
+The candidates, especially for sensitive posts, are chosen to consider this element.
 The chosen candidates are asked to sign an agreement on their security-related roles and responsibilities.